The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Gerhard Richter's Schattenbild II, a signed photographic print from 1968, is estimated to be worth between £4,800 and £7,000.
-This artwork has been sold 4 times at auction since its initial sale on 12th March 2004.
-Over the past 12 months, the average selling price was £5,087, with a total sales volume of 1.
-In the last five years, the hammer price has ranged from £2,539 in September 2021 to £5,087 in February 2025.
-The average annual growth rate of this work is 17%.
-This piece is part of a limited edition of 150.
+The value of Gerhard Richter’s Schattenbild II, a signed photographic print from 1968, is estimated to be worth between £4,800 and £7,000.
+This artwork has shown consistent value growth, with an average annual growth rate of 20%.
+This piece has an auction history of four total sales since its entry to the market in March 2004.
+In the past 12 months, the hammer price has ranged from £2,539 in September 2021 to £5,087 in February 2025.
+The edition size of this artwork is limited to 150.

 Meaning & Analysis